dabit3/build-an-authenticated-api-with-cdk/README.md

 Fields protected with `@aws_cognito_user_pools(cognito_groups: ["Admin"])` will only allow users who are signed in and part of the `Admin` group to perform the operation.

+> To manually check for groups, you can get the user's identity from the `event.identity` object and check for claims in the `event.identity.claims['cognito:groups']`.

 ### createProduct.ts

 ```typescript